Your guide to markets in Port Stephens

 February 25: 5 Marine Drive, Fingal Bay (next to surf club).
 Time: 4pm-8pm.

-Fingal Twilight Markets offers a great selection of artisan, handmade products.
-There's always something buzzing at this market: new stalls, exciting entertainment, delicious hot food, coffee, drinks and sweet treats.
+Fingal Twilight Markets offers a great selection of artisan and handmade products.
+There's always something buzzing at this market from new stalls, exciting entertainment, delicious hot food, coffee, drinks and sweets.

+Want to be the first in the know about news and events in Port Stephens?
+Sign up for a Port Stephens Examiner subscription for unlimited access to articles from nine Hunter mastheads, breaking news alerts straight to your inbox plus exclusive subscriber offers and competitions: www.portstephensexaminer.com.au/subscribe

 Sign up for our newsletter to stay up to date.